“Even when I was younger, I knew my body and I knew something wasn't right…..”

 “Sometimes putting the brakes on and taking a step back can actually propel you forward.”

-I would say personally for me, I've just been diagnosed with endometriosis.
-So it's not the norm for me to have regular periods.
-I've noticed it's never affected the way I've performed as such.
-I've been on my period when I've been racing and it's never affected my performance but I guess it does affect the way your body feels and can be uncomfortable with things like cramps, feeling lightheaded, bloating.
-There’s a mental side too, you just want to wrap up in bed and not do anything but instead, you've got to push through and go training.
-So I guess 50/50 - it kind of does, but it kind of doesn’t.
+I've just been diagnosed with endometriosis, so it's not the norm for me to have regular periods.
+I've been on my period when I've been racing and it's never affected my performance.
+But it does how your body feels with cramps, and feeling lightheaded or bloated.
+There’s a mental side too, you just want to wrap up in bed and not do anything but, you've got to push through and go training.

-I do track my periods because of the endometriosis and because my cycles aren't ‘normal’ - some of them are really short and then some of them are longer.
-So it's nice to have a ‘guesstimate’ of when it might pop up.
-And then another thing being an athlete and a woman, you're so in tune with your body, you know?
-You mentioned about nutrition too, I know my period is due when I'm craving certain foods.
-I'm like, “Oh, it's probably the week before my period's due to arrive, my body's warning me.”
-Certain other things like craving lots of carbs because I'm obviously not tuning my body correctly at that time.
-And I go based on feeling as well, and I know my body well.
-But yeah, it's nice to keep tracking to know when my last one was and know when the next one might be.
-But I've been on contraception since I was 16, so I've always been informed about period management because they were so heavy and unbearable to start with.
-So I guess that plays into it a bit too.
+I track my cycle because of my endometriosis, which means my cycles aren't ‘normal’.
+Sometimes they are shorter, sometimes longer, so it’s nice to have a ‘guesstimate’ of when it might pop up.
+As well, I know my period is due when I'm craving certain foods, though that can also be a sign that I’m not tuning my body correctly.
+I do go based on feeling as well, because I know my body well.
+But I've also been on contraception since I was 16, so I've always been informed about period management because they were so heavy and unbearable to start with.

 "It might be an uncomfortable situation, but you need to remember that most women have a period and it's nothing to be ashamed of."